Program & Policies

 – I may take up to four weeks of additional vacation time off, one week during Fall Term, one week during Spring Term and two weeks during summer term.

-– Excluding vacation weeks, there are 11 teaching weeks per term.
+– Excluding vacation weeks, there are at least 11 teaching weeks per term.

 Tuition & Fees